pranawmishra/super-Resolution-using-ESRGAN/README.md

 Create the necessary folders and upload the videos to the 'upload' folder

 ### Video Super-Resolution
 Perform video super-resolution using Real-ESRGAN

+We need to run the below command for each of the videos to generate its corresponding high-resolution video.

+! python inference_realesrgan_video.py -i upload/30_sec_videos..mp4 -n realesr-animevideov3 -s 2 --suffix outx2
+### Arguments
+ -i, --input: input video
+ -n, --model_name: Used model name
+ -s, --outscale: Scale
+ -suffix: Suffix of the output video

 ### Quality Metrics Calculation
 Calculate PSNR and SSIM for the generated videos